 The alcohol rehab admissions process starts with completing admissions forms for rehab and other necessary paperwork.
 Subsequently, a comprehensive medical evaluation is conducted to assess your physical well-being, identify any alcohol-related health conditions, and determine if medication is needed.
 This rehab evaluation process may include physical exams, lab tests, and other assessments.

 You’ll also undergo a psychosocial assessment to evaluate your emotional and mental well-being, aiding the treatment team in understanding your mental health status and identifying any co-occurring disorders.
-After you’ve met all rehab admission requirements, you’ll become familiar with rehab admission guidelines, policies, program structure, various treatment methods, therapeutic activities, and available support groups.
+After you’ve met all rehab admission requirements, you’ll learn about rehab admission guidelines, policies, program structure, various treatment methods, therapeutic activities, and available support groups.

-What is The Admissions and Intake Process for Dual Diagnosis Rehab?
+What is the Process for Dual Diagnosis Rehab?

 - Initial contact: You or your loved one initiates contact with the dual diagnosis rehab facility